mekanix/meka.rs/content/resume.md

 - Integrated multiple audio backends and drivers for stable and efficient processing
 - Worked at OS and hardware interaction level to minimize processing overhead
 - Distributed Communications Infrastructure

+<div id="freenit"></div>

+### [Freenit](https://freenit-framework.github.io) - Highly automatable WEB framework | 2017

+Freenit is a framework for automating modern web application development.
+The goal is to automate the repetitive parts of product development so you can focus on implementation details that matter.
+A common workflow is to build UI in the designer, save it as .json, version that file in git, and export the result as Svelte code.
+The exported code is intended to be pixel-accurate and easy to reshape for your application.

+- A visual designer to speed up UI and design work
+- Frontend tooling based on Svelte
+- Backend tooling based on FastAPI

 <div id="tilda-center"></div>